Hawaii’s Sea Turtles

 The Life of Sea Turtles

 Sea turtles have been around for more than 150 million years, long enough to watch dinosaurs evolve and go extinct.
 As marine reptiles, sea turtles spend the majority of their lives in ocean.
 Females come ashore to lay their eggs, and some turtle species will also bask on the coastline.
 Sea turtles are expert navigators and often migrate thousands of miles between feeding grounds and nesting beaches.

 Every sea turtle starts out as a small egg, about the size of a ping pong ball.
 Once eggs are laid, they will incubate in the sand for about 60 days before hatching.
 Baby sea turtles, known as “hatchlings”, typically emerge from the nest at night to make their way to the ocean.
 Before even reaching the water’s edge, hatchlings are easy prey for sea birds, crabs, rats, cats, dogs, and mongoose.
 Once in the ocean, they face a whole new host of challenges, including fish, sharks, and humans.
 In fact, scientists estimate that only 1 out of every 5,000 hatchlings will reach adulthood.

 The early years of a sea turtle’s life are spent in the open ocean, away from the higher density of hungry predators near shore.
-Scientists have dubbed this period of time (possibly up to 7 years) the “lost years”, as no one is sure about where these tiny turtles actually go.
+Juvenile turtles will spend the first 7-10 years of their life adrift in ocean currents, eating and growing as fast as they can.
 For Hawaii-born turtles, these juveniles will eventually return to the protected shoreline areas of the Hawaiian archipelago to live out the rest of their lives.
 Sea turtles are long-lived species, and do not reach sexual maturity until about 20-30 years of age.
 Through a new methodology called “skeletochronology”, scientists have found that green sea turtles can live to be approximately 80 years old.
 This methodology is the only way to determine a sea turtle’s age, so no one can tell how old a live sea turtle is.
 The size of a sea turtle is determined by its diet and health, not its age.

 Hawaiian Green Sea Turtles